ichisemasashi/readHyLang/ALispProgrammerLivingInPython/tmp.md

 -   Big Data.
 -   Machine Learning.

-### [](#leanpub-auto-deploying-hy-language-flask-apps-to-the-heroku-platform){.anchor-link}Deploying Hy Language Flask Apps to the Heroku Platform {#leanpub-auto-deploying-hy-language-flask-apps-to-the-heroku-platform}
+### Deploying Hy Language Flask Apps to the Heroku Platform

 The example for this section is in a [separate github repository](https://github.com/mark-watson/hy-lisp-heroku-starter-project)